sbkellogg/ED795/README.md

 Optional:

-3. **Git** is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Installation and R Studio set up for Macs can be found here: https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html
+3. **Git** is a free and open source distributed version control system.
+Jenny Bryan’s very thorough installation and R Studio set up process for Mac and Windows can be found here: http://happygitwithr.com.
 4. **GitHub** is a web-based hosting service for version control using Git.
 You can create an account here: https://github.com

 **Server Space:** NC State is a Google Apps for Education institution.
 Your Google Drive provides "an infinitely large, ultra-secure, and entirely free bookbag for the 21st century."
 This space may be useful for your project work, or you may use a third-party Internet service provider to place your data files and projects online (e.g., Github, Dropbox).
 In addition, Moodle provides space for storing private files.